vmware-archive/pivot_pws_tutorial_rails/README.md

 cf push
 ```

-Once the push is complete, visit your *.cfapps.io URL and confirm that the same appears there as it did locally.
+Once the push is complete, visit your *.cfapps.io URI and confirm that the same appears there as it did locally.
 It should say 'Pants: 0'.

 ## Connecting to the remote database with psql

 Let's add a pair of pants to confirm that we're talking to the correct database.

-Retrieve the database URL first.
+Retrieve the database URI first.

 ```sh
 cf env $YOUR_UNIQUE_APP_NAME